MaterializeInc/materialize/doc/developer/mzbuild.md

 * `description` (str) is a short description for the image.
 If `publish` is true, CI will automatically sync the description to Docker Hub.

+* `mainline` (bool) indicates whether the image participates in the main Materialize versioning scheme.
+CI will automatically push version tags for mainline images for unprefixed tag builds (e.g., `v0.27.0`).
+Non-mainline images must handle their own release scheme.
+The default is `true`.

 * `build-args` (map[str, str]) a list of parameters to pass as [`--build-arg`][buildarg] to Docker.
 For example: